pflajszer/Brick-Problem-Brute-Force/README.md

 # MAXIMUM LOAD
 :floppy_disk: Created with Python 3.7.0, 64-bit, with Visual Studio Code, MacOS Mojave 10.14.3

-The program calculates maximum load that can be placed on top of the given wall.
+The program calculates maximum load that can be placed on top of a given wall.

 Author: _Pawel Flajszer, April 2019, pflajszer@gmail.com_ :envelope: